Topological states in pyrochlore iridates: long-range anisotropy strongly competing with spin-orbit interaction: Ab initio calculation of d-d excitations

 For the ground-state calculations, the orbitals within each finite cluster are variationally optimized at the MCSCF level.
 All Ir $t_{2g}$ functions are included in the active orbital space \cite{bookQC_2000}, i.e., all possible electron occupations are allowed within the $t_{2g}$ set of orbitals.
 On-site $t_{2g}$ and $t_{2g}$ to $e_g$ excitations are afterwards computed just for the central IrO$_6$ octahedron while the occupation of the NN Ir valence shells is held frozen as in the ground-state configuration.
 The MRCI treatment includes on top of the MCSCF wave functions single and double excitations \cite{bookQC_2000} from the O $2p$ orbitals at the central octahedron and the Ir $5d$ orbitals.
-The spin-orbit interactions are accounted for in the computations as described in Ref.~\cite{SOC_molpro}.

-For extracting the local Ir $t_{2g}$ splittings, the NN Ir$^{4+}$ $d^5$ ions were explicitly included in a first set of MCSCF calculations.
-However, the presence of six open-shell Ir NN's makes the spin-orbit calculations cumbersome because for seven $5d^5$ sites (and nondegenerate orbitals), a given electron configuration implies 1 octet, 6 sextet, 14 quartet, and 14 doublet spin states which further interact via spin-orbit coupling (SOC).
-To simplify the problem and reduce the computational effort, we therefore further replaced the six Ir$^{4+}$ $d^5$ NN's by closed-shell Pt$^{4+}$ $d^6$ ions and in this manner obtain the relative MRCI energies for the spin-orbit states presented in Tables I and II (labelled MRCI+SOC).
+To extract the local Ir $t_{2g}$ splittings, the NN Ir$^{4+}$ $d^5$ ions were explicitly included in a first set of MCSCF calculations.
+However, the presence of six open-shell Ir NN's makes the spin-orbit calculations cumbersome because for seven $5d^5$ sites (and nondegenerate orbitals), a given electron configuration implies 1 octet, 6 sextet, 14 quartet, and 14 doublet states which further interact via spin-orbit coupling.
+To simplify the problem and reduce the computational effort, we therefore further replaced the six Ir$^{4+}$ $d^5$ NN's by closed-shell Pt$^{4+}$ $d^6$ ions \footnote{ This is an usual procedure in quantum chemistry studies on transition-metal systems, see, e.g., Refs.~\onlinecite{Os227_bogdanov_12,qc_NNs_degraaf_99,Na2V2O5_hozoi_02,SIA_Fe_maurice_2013}. } and in this manner obtained the relative MRCI energies for the spin-orbit states presented in Tables I and II.

-The $d$-$d$ level splittings calculated for cuprates \cite{CuO2_dd_hozoi11,spin_orb_sep_schlappa12,CuO2_dd_huang11} such as La$_2$CuO$_4$ and Sr$_2$CuO$_3$ and iridates \cite{214Ir_vmk_2012,Liu12} such as Sr$_2$IrO$_4$ by similar quantum-chemical techniques are in close agreement to the experimental values of these excitation energies.
-Also for the 227 iridium pyrochlores that we consider here, we observe that the calculated excitation energies of the 5$d$ multiplets (the values of $E_1$, $E_2$ and $E_3$), see Table I, are in close agreement with the ones obtained from our RIXS experiments.
+The $d$-$d$ splittings calculated for cuprates such as La$_2$CuO$_4$ and Sr$_2$CuO$_3$ \cite{CuO2_dd_hozoi11,spin_orb_sep_schlappa12,CuO2_dd_huang11} and iridates such as Sr$_2$IrO$_4$, Na$_2$IrO$_3$, and Sr$_3$CuIrO$_6$ \cite{214Ir_vmk_2012,Liu12,213_rixs_gretarsson_2012} by similar quantum chemistry techniques are in close agreement to the experimental values of these excitation energies.
+Also for the 227 iridium pyrochlores that we consider here, we observe that the calculated excitation energies of the 5$d$ multiplets (the values of $E_1$, $E_2$, and $E_3$), see Table I, are in close agreement with the ones obtained from our RIXS experiments.